AmanKokate/SQL_Practice/README.md

+📌 SQL Practice
-"# ??
-SQL Practice\n\nA simple repository for practicing SQL concepts and queries."
+A simple repository for practicing SQL concepts and queries.